MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/pidlidappointmentsubtype-canonical-property.md

 api_type:
 - COM
 ms.assetid: e2e00af3-1fb3-4314-936a-f480674d3d83
-description: "Specifies whether or not the event is all day."
+description: "Specifies whether or not the event is all day, as specified by the user."
 ---

 # PidLidAppointmentSubType Canonical Property